Unit 4: Geomorphic change detection

 - For a class with at least some GIS skills, a reasonable estimate for a pre-landslide surface can sometimes be inferred by extending a surface across a scarp area.

 Unit 4 exercise is build around using ArcGIS.
 However, if you wish to have students compare point clouds or triangular meshes without Arc, the open source software that may be of assistance is CloudCompare.
 A short overview of CloudCompare can give you sense for its general capability, while the main CloudCompare website includes several tutorial videos.
 An OpenTopography workshop "Applications of High Resolution Topographic data to the Earth Sciences" offers several hours of video instruction on the use of the software on second day of the workshop program.
-Another workshop "Imaging and Analyzing Active Faults with High Resolution Topography" includes more notes, lectures, and a change detection tutorial.
+Another workshop "Imaging and Analyzing Active Faults with High Resolution Topography" includes more notes, lectures, and a change detection tutorial is included in the CloudCompare General Tutorial (Microsoft Word 2007 (.docx) 14.5MB Jun29 23).

 If Internet access is available, you may have students view the area of interest the evening before.
 Groups can design the survey (placing targets and scan positions) in Google Earth using imagery and then print their design or load onto a tablet.
 After viewing the field site in person, students can discuss the validity of their original design and update as needed.